ankitakulkarnigit/messaging_queue_hashtag_analysis/README.txt

 2) Procfile

-3) SQL schema foo database:
+3) SQL schema for database:
 SQLite3- schema.sql

 4) Load test results for the synchronous and asynchronous endpoints